DaveRendell/keen-mind/src/content/conditions/exhaustion.md

 An effect that removes exhaustion reduces its level as specified in the effect's description, with all exhaustion effects ending if a creature's exhaustion level is reduced below 1.

-Finishing a long rest reduces a creature's exhaustion level by 1, provided that the creature has also ingested some food and drink.
+Finishing a **long rest** reduces a creature's exhaustion level by 1, provided that the creature has also **ingested some food and drink**.